hainayanda/Draftsman/README.md

 # Basic Usage

 Draftsman is `NSLayoutConstraints` and `UIView` hierarchy builder.
-Draftsman using new resultBuilder from Swift that make the Declarative approach possible.
+Draftsman using new resultBuilder from Swift that makes the Declarative approach possible.
 For **1.1.1** version, please lookup this [readme](https://github.com/nayanda1/Draftsman/blob/master/README_1_1_1.md) instead

 ***